Canon 700D vs Pentax 645Z

 |Canon 500D« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Canon 500D|

 |Pentax 645D« »||Y||stereo||-||-||-||-||2.0||-||-||-||Pentax 645D|

 Studio photographers will appreciate that the Pentax 645Z (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
 In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 Review summary: Canon 700D vs Pentax 645Z

 So how do things add up?
 Which of the two cameras – the Canon 700D or the Pentax 645Z – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 700D: